monsoonmaelstrom/book2/book2.md

 Alex comes over carrying a waterskin, his dark hair seeming to absorb the light.
 “Hands out,” he orders.

-I don’t argue, just hold them in front of me and allow him to pour water over them as I do my best to scrub off the blood.
+I don’t argue, simply hold them in front of me and allow him to pour water over them as I do my best to scrub off the blood.

 Fuck.